Erika Jayne Comments On Rumored Affair Between Denise Richards And Brandi Glanville On ‘RHOBH’

 “I personally do not miss her.
 Here’s the thing… Everyone is replaceable,” the “Pretty Mess” singer commented.
 “We all know that.
 The show always goes on.
 It doesn’t matter.
 And I think we have proof that the world keeps spinning.
 The Housewives will forever go on.”

 The trailer for Season 10 of RHOBH is expected to premiere any day now, with a debut in the coming months.
-Joining Erika, Denise and Garcelle fulltime this season are Kyle Richards, Lisa Rinna, Teddi Mellencamp, Dorit Kemsley, and newcomer Sutton Strake.
+Joining Erika, Denise and Garcelle full time this season are Kyle Richards, Lisa Rinna, Teddi Mellencamp, Dorit Kemsley, and newcomer Sutton Stracke.